grampelberg/kty/README.md

-# kuberift
+# kty

-SSH into your Kubernetes cluster! kuberift is an SSH server that provides a TUI-based dashboard in your cluster.
-There's no need to manage SSH keys however.
-It works with OpenID providers, such as Github or Google and impersonates users to provide them with the same permissions they normally would have - all based on the standard RBAC mechanisms.
+SSH into Kubernetes. kty is the easiest way to access resources such as pods on your cluster - all without `kubectl`.
+Once kty is installed on your cluster, `ssh` gives you a dashboard to interact with the cluster.

 You can:

+- Use your Github or Google account to log into the cluster.
+No more annoying `kubectl` auth plugins.
-- Get a shell in running pods - just like you would with SSH normally.
+- Get a shell running in pods - just like you would when SSH'n into a host normally.
 - Access the logs for running and exited containers in a pod.
-- Forward a local port remotely, allowing access to services and pods in the cluster.
-- Forward a remote service to your local system.
+- Forward traffic from your local machine into the cluster or from the cluster to your local machine.
-- `scp` files from pods. sftp clients work as well.
+- `scp` or `sftp` files from pods.
+- Access the cluster from any device that has an SSH client, from phones to embedded devices.

+kty is an SSH server written in rust which provides a TUI-based dashboard that maps Kubernetes concepts to SSH.
+It relies on OpenID providers such as Github or Google to verify your identity.
+Kubernetes RBAC validates access, just like `kubectl` does, respecting your organizational policies.

 ![demo](./assets/demo.gif)